anyutkinz/deepfake-comparison/README.md

 2. **Inception Score (IS)**: Evaluates both the quality and diversity of generated images, though it has known limitations when applied to face generation.

 3. **Perceptual Path Length (PPL)**: Measures the smoothness of the latent space, indicating how well the model generalizes.

-4. **Precision and Recall**: Evaluates both the quality and diversity aspects separately, avoiding the limitations of single-metric evaluations.

-5. **User Studies**: Human evaluation of image quality, realism, and diversity could provide additional insights.

 Implementing these metrics would provide more objective comparisons between the different models and track improvements over iterations.